Editor’s note: This is a recurring post with regularly verified account details. Last verified on July 1, 2020.

 Bank of America Additional Features

-Capital One offers a low-cost business checking account—a $15 monthly fee—that’s best for owners who make many transactions per month as there is no transaction fee.
-Although it offers a network of more than 39,000 ATMs nationwide, Capital One has around 750 physical branch locations across eight states—far fewer than other large banks on our list.
+Capital One offers a low-cost business checking account—for a $15 monthly fee—that’s best for owners who want unlimited transactions with no fee.
+Although it offers a network of more than 39,000 ATMs nationwide with around 2,000 ATMs that accept deposits, Capital One has approximately 750 physical branch locations across eight states—far fewer than other large banks on our list.

 Capital One Introductory Offer